Armadill0/harbour-tasklist/README.md

 Roadmap for Version 1.0
 ================
 - settings
-    - cover list order options
     - time and date display options
-    - remorse time options for each type
     - coverlist current list or defaultlist or seperate coverlist
 - give visual feedback
     - if not allowed char is entered